almadoro/react-just/docs/guide/getting-started.md

 React Just is a Vite plugin that easily enables React with React Server Components.

 ::: warning Early development
 React Just is in early development and doesn't support the `'use server'` directive.
-Support is planned for release by **late October 2025**.
+Support is planned for release by **mid October 2025**.
 :::

 ## Try It Out Online